 Once you arrive, familiarize yourself with Rome by taking an awesome walking tour like this one.

-Rome tip #3: Set Up an Itinerary Before Going
+3. Set Up an Itinerary Before Going

 Ok, before you close this blog post because you’re mad that I told you to set up an itinerary, hear me out.
 I’m not saying to plan every minute of every day.
 I’m just saying to set up a general itinerary of the places you want to see and determine when they are open and what the dress code is.
 For instance, Ostia Antica is closed on Monday and you need reservations to attend the Borghese Gallery.
 Doing your research in advance and setting up a general itinerary will ensure you get to see all of the top places that you are dreaming of!
+Our post, 25 Awesome Things to do in Rome will help you with your itinerary!

 The airport is definitely far from the city center, so arrange your transportation in advance.
 You have several options when considering transportation.
 Of course, you can take a taxi, but I wouldn’t advise it as this is going to be your most expensive option.
 There are several rideshare options that you can prebook as well.